Double Your Chances By Checking Your Discharge | Conceivable

 These types of suboptimal cervical fluid can be signs of dehydration and fluid deficiency in the body.
 Cervical fluid is made of 90 percent water so if you're not drinking enough water, your cervical fluid will not be thin or abundant.

-If your cervical fluid is odorous, green, yellow, or red, however, it might be an indication of an infection and calls for a trip to your OBGYN.
+If your cervical fluid is odorous, green, yellow, or red, this may be a sign of infection and warrants a visit to your OB-GYN — not just a change in supplements or hydration.
+Don't ignore these signals.

 If you have scanty cervical fluid, or don't really have any at all, your chances of conception may be compromised.
 Conceivable can help build a custom program for you to improve the quality and quantity of cervical fluid.